juucustodio/SpeziApi/README.md

 - `AZURE_CLIENT_ID`: The client ID of the Azure AD application.
 - `AZURE_CLIENT_SECRET`: The client secret of the Azure AD application.
 - `AZURE_TENANT_ID`: The tenant ID of your Azure AD.
+- `PROJECT_KEY`: The unique key of your project in SonarCloud.
+This key is used to identify your project in SonarCloud.
+- `SONAR_ORGANIZATION`: The key of your organization in SonarCloud.
+This key is used to identify your organization in SonarCloud.
+- `SONAR_TOKEN`: The authentication token for SonarCloud.
+This token is used to authenticate API requests to SonarCloud.

 #### Example Command to Deploy Bicep Manually
 Replace `<your-resource-group>` with the name of your Azure resource group.